Completed Wisconsin recount confirms Biden's win over Trump

-MADISON, Wis. — Wisconsin finished its recount of votes cast in this month's presidential election on Sunday, with only miniscule changes in the results that saw Democrat Joe Biden defeat Republican Donald Trump in the battleground state.
+MADISON, Wis. — Wisconsin finished a recount of its presidential results on Sunday, confirming Democrat Joe Biden's victory over President Donald Trump in the key battleground state.
+Trump vowed to challenge the outcome in court even before the recount concluded.

-Dane County, which includes the state capital of Madison, reported only small changes in its vote totals, mirroring the earlier results of the recount conducted in Milwaukee County.
-Trump gained 45 votes in Dane County, according to the Milwaukee Journal Sentinel.
+Dane County was the second and last county to finish its recount, reporting a 45-vote gain for Trump.
+Milwaukee County, the state's other big and overwhelmingly liberal county targeted in a recount that Trump paid $3 million for, reported its results Friday, a 132-vote gain for Biden.

-Biden won the state by nearly 20,600 votes and his margin in Milwaukee and Dane counties was about 2-to-1.
+Taken together, the two counties barely budged Biden's winning margin of about 20,600 votes, giving the winner a net gain of 87 votes.

 “As we have said, the recount only served to reaffirm Joe Biden’s victory in Wisconsin," Danielle Melfi, who led Biden's campaign in Wisconsin, said in a statement to The Associated Press.

-Trump's next move in Wisconsin will likely be in court.
-Trump campaign officials didn't immediately respond to AP requests for comment.
+With no precedent for overturning a result as large as Biden's, Trump was widely expected to head to court once the recount was finished.
+His campaign challenged thousands of absentee ballots during the recount, and even before it was complete, Trump tweeted that he would sue.

-In Milwaukee County, Biden's lead increased by 132 votes after county election officials recounted the more than 450,000 votes that were cast there.
+“The Wisconsin recount is not about finding mistakes in the count, it is about finding people who have voted illegally, and that case will be brought after the recount is over, on Monday or Tuesday,” Trump tweeted on Saturday.
+“We have found many illegal votes.
+Stay tuned!”

-Trump paid to have a recount in both counties and his attorneys appear ready for a legal challenge seeking to toss tens of thousands of ballots.
+Trump campaign officials didn't immediately respond to AP requests for comment on Sunday.

 Another suit filed over the weekend by Wisconsin resident Dean Mueller argues that ballots placed in drop boxes are illegal and must not be counted.